-The culminating event of the academic year for thesis students will be the Thesis Colloquium, which will take place in the Williams Faculty Club in early May.
+The culminating event of the academic year for thesis students will be the Thesis Colloquium, which will take place in Griffin Hall in early May.
 Students will be asked to speak briefly about their theses.
 A student critic will then comment on the work and ask questions about it.
 This will be followed by questions from two faculty readers, and from other community members present.

 Class of 1960s Scholars

 All Thesis students are designated ‘Class of 1960 Scholars.’
 As part of this program historians from other institutions will visit Williams to discuss their work with Thesis Seminar members; dates, times, and locations of those meetings will be announced in advance.